project-fifo/docs/chunter/administration.rst

 Administration
 **************

-General managemnet
+General management
 ##################

 `Chunter <../chunter.html>`_ uses the SMF to manage it's running state so it is restarted in the case of crashes and booted accordingly on system start.
-Chunter can be enabled, disabled and restaerted via: ``svcadm enable chunter``, ``svcadm disable chunter`` and ``svcadm restart chunter``
+Chunter can be enabled, disabled and restarted via: ``svcadm enable chunter``, ``svcadm disable chunter`` and ``svcadm restart chunter``

 Updating
 ********